Atimca/Reactive-programming-Article/README.md

 **Observer**

 Ok, I went so far and did some strange custom `forEach` for Array.
 What is this for?
-We finished with some simple overview of `Iterator` pattern and let's move to `Observer`.
+We'll know about this a little bit latter but now let's move to `Observer`.

 There are many terms used to describe this model of asynchronous programming and design.
-This article will use the following terms: An `Observer` subscribes to an `Observable`.
-An `Observable` emits items or sends notifications to its observers by calling the observers’ methods.
+This article will use the following terms: an `Observer` and `Observable`.
+An `Observer` subscribes to an `Observable` and `Observable` emits items or sends notifications to its observers by calling the observers’ methods.

-It other words: `Observable` is a stream with data itself and `Observer` is a cunsomer of this stream, who reacts on the new data.
+In other words: `Observable` is a stream with data itself and `Observer` is a cunsomer of this stream.

 Let's start with `Observer`.
-As I said it's a cunsomer of data stream, who can do something around this data.
+As I said it's a cunsomer of data stream, which can do something around this data.
 Let me translate, it's a class with a function inside, which calls when new data arrives:

 ```swift
 class Observer<Element> {